Raki1432/Book-store/README.md

 # Book Store API

 This repository contains the code for a simple Book Store API built with Go.
-It provides endpoints to create, read, update, and delete book records in a database.
+It provides endpoints to (CRUD)create, read, update, and delete book records in a database.
 The project is a great starting point for learning how to build RESTful APIs using Go.

 ## Features